mckennapsean/dissertation/content/03-framework.md

 Through a series of reflective discussions, we formulated the groundwork for the design activity framework [@McKenna2014].
 Our design team was tasked with a redesign of a cybersecurity's visualization tool.
-Our team was composed of visualization experts, a psychologist, and several designers.
+Our team was composed of two visualization practitioners, a psychologist, and several designers.
 During this multidisciplinary project, we were cognizant of our design process, visualization artifacts, motivations, and design methods.
-The two visualization experts on the team attempted to use the nine-stage framework [@Sedlmair2012b] to guide and model this process, but the model was unable to capture and track our design constraints, artifacts, and decisions in such a way that promoted team collaboration nor the final project communication.
+The two visualization practitioners on the team attempted to use the nine-stage framework [@Sedlmair2012b] to guide and model this process, but the model was unable to capture and track our design constraints, artifacts, and decisions in such a way that promoted team collaboration nor the final project communication.

 As a result, our team conducted a literature review of numerous design models,